 - The legal assistant will pull your client’s ticket, run the driving record and give the file to the traffic prosecutor.

-- You will then need to send an email to Cheri Cobb at Cheri.Cobb@prosecutors.mo.gov requesting an offer.
-He will then review the file for an appropriate disposition and prepare an offer letter.
+- You will then need to send an email to Rachel Hopper at Rachel.Hopper@prosecutors.mo.gov requesting an offer.
+She will then review the file for an appropriate disposition and prepare an offer letter.

 - In 1-3 days you should receive a letter by e-mail with a proposed disposition and instructions for accepting the disposition.

 - Follow the instructions in the e-mail, mailing your payment as a money order or attorney trust account check to Associate Circuit clerk’s office.
 (NOTE: All checks must be payable to the Circuit Clerk)

 - If you do not resolve your client’s case before the Court date on the ticket or summons, you MUST appear in Court or a warrant may be issued for your client’s arrest.

 - Verify that your payment has been received and your case has been resolved by contacting the Associate Circuit clerk at (417) 581-4523

 WHERE TO MAIL YOUR PAYMENT